photostructure/exiftool-vendored.js/README.md

 // and write it to `dest.bin` (which cannot exist already
 // and whose parent directory must already exist): exiftool.extractBinaryTag("tagname", "path/to/file.exf", "path/to/dest.bin");

+// Make sure you end ExifTool when you're done with it.
+// Note that `.end` returns a Promise that you can `await`. exiftool.end()
 ```

 ## Dates